 1. Prepare serving glasses.
 Enter kolang-kaling, jackfruit, avocado and young coconut.

 2. Pour the red syrup and white sweetened condensed milk.

 Popular in Garut, West Java.
 Many were not familiar with this ice, because only in Garut area it was.
 Goyobod made from water, brown sugar, flour hunkwe, salt and pandan that cooked until boiling and thick, then allowed to until frozen.
 After that cut into pieces a box shape.
 Kuah made from a coconut milk with brown sugar, salt and pandan leaves.
 Goyobod served with young coconut, avocado, coconut milk and shaved ice on it.

-After establishing its territorial boundaries in the realms of cyberspace, the company became a thriving settlement mainly through its trading activities of exotic Indonesian and Asian groceries.
+After establishing its territorial boundaries in the realms of cyberspace, Ivoci became a thriving settlement mainly through its activities of exotic Indonesian foods and beverages.
 With this victorious conquest of cyberspace, patrons can now visit our cyber colony 24 hours a day, 7 days a week!